katwre/ML-projects/llm-biodata/README.md

 1. Ask a question – You type a biology question in natural language.

 2. Find examples – The system looks up similar example queries stored in a small database (Qdrant).
+Builds a mini "memory" (a vector database) of SPARQL examples and schemas from a few endpoints.

 3. Generate a SPARQL query – A language model (LLM) uses these examples to write a new query.

 4. Check the query – The system makes sure the query uses only one database and has the right format.

 5. Run the query – The query is executed on a real SPARQL endpoint (like UniProt or OMA).
+Extract the generated query, validate it (must be single-endpoint, with an #+ endpoint: line), and run it.
+If it fails or returns nothing, ask the LLM to fix it.
+If it works, ask the LLM to summarize the rows.

 6. Summarize the results – The results are returned and explained in plain text for easier understanding.